Rabbits don’t get colds – this is serious.

 Many rabbits with snuffles have dirty front paws because they have wiped their noses and eyes.

 This is a very serious illness and you must get your pet to a rabbit friendly vet very quickly.
 It’s also highly infectious and contagious, so keep an eye on any other rabbits you have.

 You need to keep everything very clean.
-Remove any mucous your rabbit may have coughed up or sneezed, then treat all the area your rabbit lives in with a suitable disinfectant.
+Remove any mucus your rabbit may have coughed up or sneezed, then treat all the area your rabbit lives in with a suitable disinfectant.
 Everything needs to be kept scrupulously clean – living area, litter trays, toys, blankets, dishes and bottles etc.